libremap/libremap-webui/doc-api.md

 * [Router](doc-api-router.md)
 * [History](#history) (todo!)

+Feel free to use the API of the [libremap.net](http://libremap.net) instance, which is located at `http://libremap.net/api/`.

 ## HTTP API overview

 | URL                  | HTTP method | Documentation link             | Description  |